Adoptive parents may spend up to $30,000 adopting a child. However, an available tax credit offers some relief to many, if not most, adoptive parents.

-But, he adds, adoptive parents should not automatically assume they qualify.
-He says the ceiling amount of the adoption credit is available only if you spent that amount in qualified adoption expenses that were not reimbursed by an employer or state agency or if the adopted person is one with special needs.
+However, adoptive parents should not automatically assume they qualify.
+The ceiling amount of the adoption credit is available only if you spent that amount in qualified adoption expenses which were not reimbursed by an employer or state agency or if the adopted person is one with special needs.

-If you spent less than the cap, Solik says, you will receive a credit for only for the amount you spent.
+- If you spent less than the cap, you will receive a credit for only for the amount you spent.

-If your modified adjusted gross income is more than $203,540, however, your credit is reduced until modified adjusted gross income is $243,540 or more, when the credit is no longer available.
+- In addition, if your modified adjusted gross income is more than $207,580, your credit is reduced until modified adjusted gross income is $247,580 or more, when the credit is no longer available.